The Cheat (1915 film): Production and release

 The Cheat featured art direction by Wilfred Buckland.

 Upon its release, The Cheat was both a critical and commercial success.
 The film's budget was $17,311.
 It grossed $96,389 domestically and $40,975 in the overseas market.
 According to Scott Eyman's Empire of Dreams: The Epic Life of Cecil B. DeMille, the film cost $16,540 to make, and grossed $137,364.

 Upon its release, the character of Hishuru Tori was described as a Japanese ivory merchant.
 Japanese Americans protested against the film for portraying a Japanese person as sinister.
 In particular, a Japanese newspaper in Los Angeles, Rafu Shimpo, waged a campaign against the film and heavily criticized Hayakawa's appearance.
 When the film was re-released in 1918, the character of Hishuru was renamed "Haka Arakau" and described in the title cards as a "Burmese ivory king".
 The change of the character's name and nationality were done because Japan was an American ally at the time.
 Robert Birchard, author of the book Cecil B. DeMille's Hollywood, surmised that the character's nationality was changed to Burmese because there were "not enough Burmese in the country to raise a credible protest."
 Despite the changes, the film was banned in the United Kingdom and was never released in Japan.
+The brand used by Hayakawa's character depicts a torii gate, symbolizing his original surname.

 The film inspired French film critics to coin the term photogenie to specify cinema's medium-specific qualities and was filmed with innovative usage of lighting that helped raise awareness of film as a serious art form.